 When it comes to causality tests, the typical Granger-causality test can be problematic.
 Testing for Granger-causality using F-statistics when one or both time series are non-stationary can lead to spurious causality (He & Maekawa, 1999).

-Professor Giles gives an excellent example of how the TY method can be implemented.
+Professor Giles gives an excellent example of how the Toda-Yamamoto (TY) method can be implemented.
+More formal explanations can be found in the original TY (1995) paper.

-In this post, I will show how Professor Giles' example can be implemented in R.
+In this post, I will show how Professor Giles' example can be implemented in R. The procedure is based on the following steps:

-4. Carry out tests for misspecification, especially for residual serial correlation.
+- Carry out tests for misspecification, especially for residual serial correlation.

-The script below tests for causality between these two time series.
-The script is annotated, but let me know if I can clarify anything or if there is room for improvement.
+The example is about causalities between the prices of Robusta and Arabica coffee.
+You can download the data (CSV) to follow along.
+The script below is annotated; let me know if I can clarify anything or if there is room for improvement.

 library(fUnitRoots)